pnpm/pnpm.io/versioned_docs/version-6.x/cli/run.md

 to the `PATH`, so if a tool is installed in the workspace root, it may be called in any workspace package's `scripts`.

+## Differences with `npm run`

+By default, pnpm doesn't run arbitrary `pre` and `post` hooks for user-defined scripts (such as `prestart`).
+This behavior, inherited from npm, caused scripts to be implicit rather than explicit, obfuscating the execution flow.
+It also led to surprising executions with `pnpm serve` also running `pnpm preserve`.

+If for some reason you need the pre/post scripts behavior of npm, use the `enable-pre-post-scripts` option.

 ## Options

 ### script-shell